 - Developing skills in problem solving, conflict resolution, and handling problems through nonviolent means

-To help reduce your risk of suicidal ideation:
+To help reduce the chances of suicidal ideation:

 - Follow treatment plans for mental or physical health disorders that you may have.